Filing requirements

 A copy of the priority document must also be provided (L612-7 CPI, paragraph 1, together with R612-24 CPI, paragraph 5) within a period of 16 months from the priority date (this time limit is not affected by early publication, a priori).

-This time limit is subject to reinstatement: the request must be submitted within 2 months from the cessation of the impediment, but no later than 1 year from the expiry of the unobserved time limit (L612-16 CPI).
+This time limit benefits from reinstatement: the request must be submitted within 2 months from the removal of the impediment, but no later than 1 year from the expiration of the unobserved time limit (L612-16 CPI).
 The omitted acts must be completed within this period.

 Format of the copy